Q: What ages may join the Eskimos?

 A: The Eskimo Shop was created in the early 1940's to serve Eskimo Club members and their families.

-Q: When does the Eskimo Club program start?
+Q: What Saturday does the Eskimo Club program start?

-A:Our first trip for 2018 will be January 6th, and we plan to go through March 24th, depending on conditions and interest.
-We will not be in operation on either MLK or President's Day weekends.
+A:Our first trip for 2018 will be Saturday, January 6th, and we plan to go through March 24th*, depending on conditions and interest. *We will not be in operation on either MLK or President's Day weekend.

 Q: What is the deadline for signing up?